numericalEFT/MCIntegration.jl/docs/src/index.md

     10        -3.9999099 ± 0.0033455927            -3.9979808 ± 0.0013607691               1.9269
 -------------------------------------------------------------------------------------------------
 ```
-- By default, the function performs 10 iterations and each iteraction costs about `1e4` evaluations.
+- By default, the function performs 10 iterations and each iteration costs about `1e4` evaluations.
 You can adjust these values using `niter` and `neval` keywords arguments.

 - The final result is obtained through an inverse-variance-weighted average of all iterations, excluding the first one (since there is no importance sampling yet!).
 The results are stored in the `res`, which is a [`Result`](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module) struct, and you can access the statistics with `res.mean`, `res.stdev`, `res.chi2`, and `res.iterations`.